Online retail is booming, global e-commerce revenue is projected to hit $6.3 trillion in 2024, a significant 8.76% jump from the previous year.

 Match Carriers to Customer Requirements and Business Objectives

 Use data and analytics tools to identify customers that form the most profitable market for your offerings.
-Align your fulfillment systems to best meet their needs; it may not be necessary to promise delivery within the same day, or couple of days.
-Once you know which market is most critical to your business, optimize your supply chain and shipment network to support these operations driving down costs alongside.
+Align your fulfillment systems to meet their needs; same-day or two-day delivery may not be necessary.
+Once you identify your key market, optimize your supply chain and shipment network to reduce costs.

 Stay Lean

 Many businesses make the mistake of keeping excess inventory at distribution centers to compensate for demand fluctuations.
-While stock-outs can have adverse affects on your business’s reputation and prompt higher last-minute supply costs, holding excess inventory brings its own disadvantages.
+Stock-outs can damage your reputation and increase last-minute supply costs, while excess inventory has its drawbacks.
 It drives up operational expenses including labor and equipment costs to account for the increased load.
 Rather a balance must be struck between holding too little, and too much stock.

 Get Your Packaging Right